addania/coding/src/pages/React_vs_JS.md

 </script>
 ```

-How to render a message "No Message" when we dont provide message to the component:
+How to render a message "No Message" when we don't provide message to the component:
 ```
 <div id="root"></div>
 <script src="https://unpkg.com/react@16.0.0-rc.3/umd/react.development.js" crossorigin></script>